- Search The Registry

 - About Us

 - Creating Support

 - My Account

 *Allen Toussaint was born on this date in 1937.
-He was an African American singer, musician and composer.
+He was a Black singer, musician, and composer.

-From New Orleans, LA Allen Richard Toussaint was drawn to the piano as early as the age of 6, after his aunt sent an old upright to his family’s house for his sister to study on.
-He quickly made sense of the instrument and began to experiment with everything from Ray Charles to Liberace.
+From New Orleans, Louisiana, Allen Richard Toussaint was drawn to the piano as early as 6, after his aunt sent an old upright to his family’s house for his sister to study on.
+He quickly made sense of the instrument and began experimenting with everything from Ray Charles to Liberace.

-Allen Toussaint died on November 9th, 2015 at 77 of a heart attack after a performance in Madrid was a key architect of the early rock and R&B music that flowed from New Orleans to the national stage, an artist whose widespread influence led to his eventual status as a patriarch of the city’s fertile musical mash-up.
+Allen Toussaint died on November 9th, 2015, at 77, of a heart attack after a performance in Madrid.
+He was a key architect of the early rock and R&B music that flowed from New Orleans to the national stage, an artist whose widespread influence led to his eventual status as a patriarch of the city’s fertile musical mash-up.
 “One of the greatest songwriters New Orleans ever produced,” Rolling Stones guitarist and songwriter Keith Richards said in a statement after Toussaint’s death.
-McCartney, who brought Toussaint in to work on his 1975 solo album “Venus and Mars,” posted a statement on his website calling him “a sweet and gentle guy....
+McCartney, who brought Toussaint into work on his 1975 solo album “Venus and Mars,” posted a statement on his website calling him “a sweet and gentle guy...
 His songs will be cherished by people like me who will have fond memories of Allen forever.”
 Johnny Cash’s daughter, singer-songwriter Rosanne Cash, called his death “an irreplaceable loss.”